Aegean Airlines: Fleet renewal and COVID-19 pandemic

 In June 2018, Aegean made an order of 30 aircraft from the Airbus A320neo family, and more specifically, 20 A320neo and 10 A321neo.
 These new aircraft would renew the company's fleet and gradually replace the older A320ceo family aircraft.

 The first A320neo with Aegean's new livery and cabin was delivered in December 2019 and had its first commercial flight in February 2020.
 The first A321neo followed in September 2020.

 In 2019, Aegean firstly expressed its interest to acquire Croatia Airlines, the Croatian flag carrier which it was planned to be privatized by the Croatian government.
 It was one of the two airlines that first expressed interest, together with Spanish regional airline Air Nostrum.
 However, due to the COVID-19 pandemic, the Croatian government decided to not go forward with the sale.

 At the end of December 2020, the European Commission approved a state aid, to compensate for the financial losses due to the COVID-19 pandemic.
 The aid which was given in the form of a loan, was repaid in full by March 2023.

 In February 2022, Aegean announced the installation of Wi-Fi equipment to the entire A320neo family fleet as well as select older A320ceo aircraft.
 The service offers three packages: Free 10', Text and Surf, and Stream, available for purchase.

 By April 2024, the original A320neo family order was extended from 30 to 50 aircraft, four of which will be A321LR models in with a dedicated long-haul cabin with "lie-flat" business class seats.
 These planes will be used to serve existing destinations in the Gulf states, as well as potential new destinations in Central Africa and Asia.
+In 2025, the airline ordered two A321XLR aircraft, with intention to commence flights to India in March 2026.
+However, this order was cancelled in 2026 and replaced with two additional A321LR models, bringing orders for the type up to six.